jdoleary/Spellmasons/docs/CriticalPath.md

     - Add secondary toolbars on the sides (only shown on drag)
     - Add run stats in gameover screen / leaderboard
 - January 1/22-1/28
+    - Allow for deleting saves
+    - Save files should be sorted by recency
     - Finish Looping
         - (see branch `loop-tint-level`)
     - Make Demo as promised